 "By looking at transcript data of 17,085 students from 28 community colleges, the center found that 34 percent of students who went full-time for at least some time earned an associate degree or a certificate, compared to only 23 percent who enrolled part-time throughout their community college experience." - Inside Higher Ed

 Of course, you can still be successful as a part-time college student.
 Consider going full-time by taking 12 credits or more in your first term.
 That will cover a lot of ground in your college journey.

 Become a Dual Credit Student

-Dual credit students go to UCC and high school at the same time.
+Dual credit (aka High School Connections) students go to UCC and high school at the same time.
 Don't worry.
 You don't take double the classes!
-Classes you take at UCC count for high school AND college credit.
-That saves you time because you can start prerequisite and core classes for UCC degree and certificate programs while you are still in high school.
-One word of caution is you have to be a serious student because the classes you take have double the benefit.
-So passing classes becomes quite important.
+Dual credit classes you take at UCC count for high school AND college credit at the same time.
+That saves you time because you can start prerequisites and core classes towards a UCC degree and/or certificate programs while you are still in high school.
+One word of caution is you have to be a serious student because the classes you take have double the importance.
+So passing classes becomes quite critical.

 The bottom line is becoming a dual credit student can help you to save time and be more successful.

 Build Your Team